Frequently Asked Questions

 Raystown Lake is a vacation destination area that touches a lot of small towns.
 The lake has 118 miles of shoreline and 8,300 acres of water.
 Raystown Lake is 30 miles long; is the largest lake in Pennsylvania and the largest manmade lake east of the Mississippi River.

-We have a small store.
-We also have some paper products as well as ice, batteries, wood, t-shirts and sweatshirts.
+We have a general store.
+We carry the necessary camping food items, as well as ice cream novelties, camping accessories, ice, batteries, wood, t-shirts and sweatshirts.

-The campground has limited cell service.
+The campground has Verizon cell service.
 There are hotspots in the campground.
-The front of the campground building has an extender for Verizon.
 The office has a courtesy phone available for your use.

 We offer a swimming pool with 14 deck chairs and a pergola.